andrewsleigh/fab-slider/docs/_posts/2019-05-12-coding-better-debugging.md

 ```

-For these two variants to work (and to be able to switch them on and off independently, I created a couple more definitions:
+For these two variants to work (and to be able to switch them on and off independently) I created a couple more definitions:

 ```
 // comment these out to remove debugging
 #define DEBUG // needed for all debugging
-//#define DEBUG_TIMER // for messages that print every few seconds
+#define DEBUG_TIMER // for messages that print every few seconds
 #define DEBUG_STATE_CHANGE // for messages that print only on a change in the machine state
 ```